tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/scada-observables.md

     the signature of compromise or serious malfunction.
 The records differ in how far they sit from an attacker's reach: the SCADA journal is tool-mediated and editable, the RTU and relay logs sit on separate devices and network segments, the physical measurement is outside every system.
-The more independent records a false claim has to stay coherent across, the larger the footprint forging it leaves.
+A lie told only in the editable journal is cheap; one that also has to bend the RTU, the relay and the physical state leaves a far larger footprint.

 *Last updated: 13 July 2026*